How are your savings? Is your financial house in order? Do you feel like you are keeping up with the Joneses?

 For example, if 9 people all with a net worth of $50,000 were at a bar and then Bill Gates walked in, the average individual net worth would rocket to over to $10 billion!
 However, this would tell you basically nothing about the wealth distribution of the bar’s patrons.

 To correct for this, we use the median net worth, which is the point at which half of the households are above and half of the households are below in value.

-So what is the median net worth of all U.S. households? $97,290.
-This is less than 1/7 of the average net worth.
+So what is the median net worth of all U.S. households? $121,511.
+This is about than 1/6 of the average net worth.

 However, even this number can be misleading as it doesn’t control for life circumstances, such as age.

 For example, a 22 year-old with $121,511 is in a very different place financially than a retired couple with the same amount.